A survey of statistical learning techniques as applied to inexpensive pediatric Obstructive Sleep Apnea data: Pediatric Obstructive Sleep Apnea and Data

-For our learning methods, imputed all missing values using the \textit{MissForest} command from the \textbf{MissingPy} package for Python \cite{missForest}; these numbers were rounded to the nearest integer to be consistent with the raw data.
 We split the data such that 70\% was contained in the training set and 30\% was in the test set.
-To demonstrate stability, we applied each learning algorithm to 10 different training/test splits with the same 70/30 ratio.
-We used the same test and train data sets for each supervised learning algorithm unless otherwise stated.
-The algorithms were run on three subsets of data: survey questions only, craniofacial measurements only, and combined survey and craniofacial data.
+To demonstrate stability, we applied each learning algorithm to 10 different training/test splits with the same 70/30 ratio, where each training and test split had the same control to patient ratio as the whole dataset.
+We used the same training and test data sets for each supervised learning algorithm unless otherwise stated.
+For each split, the optimal parameters were found for each training set before evaluating the algorithm on the test data.
+Specific validation techniques for each algorithm are discussed in \textbf{Section \ref{sec:methods}}.
+The algorithms were run on three subsets of data: survey questions only, craniofacial measurements only, and both survey and craniofacial data combined.